LOSTCANTiM/Electron-Notepad-L/README.md

 # Saving And Reading Files
 I'll be using the `fs` node.js module for these writing and reading opertations

-I added a save icon on the titlebar when you click it, this takes the value present in the textarea `var value = document.getElementById('txtarea').value;`
+I added a save icon on the titlebar when you click it, this takes the value present in the textarea <br>
+`var value = document.getElementById('txtarea').value;`

 Then to write in a **Pre existing File**: